Stonehaven derailment: Investigations

-A joint investigation by the ORR, Police Scotland and the British Transport Police is being directed by the Crown Office and Procurator Fiscal Service.
-In parallel the Rail Accident Investigation Branch (RAIB) carried out an independent investigation.
+There was a joint investigation by the ORR, Police Scotland, and the British Transport Police, directed by the Crown Office and Procurator Fiscal Service.
+In parallel the RAIB carried out an independent investigation.
 Inspectors from both the ORR and RAIB were dispatched to the site on 12 August 2020.
 The RAIB expected to conclude its on-site investigation in early September.

-On 13 August 2020, Grant Shapps ordered Network Rail to produce an interim report on the "wider issues" that may have resulted in the crash.
+On 13 August 2020, the then Secretary of State for Transport, Grant Shapps, ordered Network Rail to produce an interim report on the "wider issues" that may have resulted in the crash.
 The interim report was duly published on 1 September that year.
 He also asked Network Rail to carry out resilience checks on other areas of the network potentially subject to flash flooding in "the next few days, few hours".
 A final report was expected later in 2020.
 On 25 August, Network Rail set up two new task forces, one aimed at improving its response to severe weather and the other aimed at better management of earthworks.
 The reports of both task forces were published in March 2021.

 On 14 August 2020, the RAIB provided an initial report on the accident and provided details of the likely scope of their investigation.
 An update was issued on 21 August 2020.
 On 15 August that year, the chief inspector of rail accidents, Simon French, said the derailment would have been "much worse had the train been more heavily loaded" but that it was "amongst the worst" he had seen over his 16 years with the RAIB.
 He added: "To be sure about this, we need data from the train, and we are working with the other agencies here on-site to gain access to the data recorder, but given the circumstances it's a difficult task and it will be some time."

 On 19 April 2021, the RAIB issued an interim report.
 On 10 March 2022, the final report was published.
-It was reported that the investigation recognised several factors that contributed to the accident: faulty drainage systems, which Carillion failed to construct to the required design.
-Carillion failed to notify designers Arup or Network Rail that they had made changes to the design of the drainage.
-There was too much workload pressure on the Scotland route control team that day, the age of the train, and the lack of adequate training for the train personnel.
+It was reported that the investigation recognised several factors that contributed to the accident, including faulty drainage systems, which, in 2011/2012, Carillion failed to construct to the required design.
+Carillion had failed to notify designers Arup or Network Rail that they had made changes to the design of the drainage.
+Other factors identified included the workload pressure on the Scotland route control team that day, the age of the train, and a lack of adequate training for the train's personnel.
 The RAIB made 20 recommendations in its final report.

+In August 2022, Police Scotland announced that the joint ORR, Police Scotland and British Transport Police investigation had concluded, and a report had been submitted to the Crown Office and Procurator Fiscal Service.